-- NIH National Institute on Aging Fall-Proofing Your Home – Six out of every 10 falls happen at home, where we spend much of our time and tend to move around without thinking about our safety.
-There are many changes you can make to your home that will help you avoid falls and ensure your safety.
+- NIH National Institute on Aging Fall-Proofing Your Home – Many falls happen at home, where we spend much of our time and tend to move around without thinking about our safety.
+There are many changes you can make to your home that will help prevent falls and better ensure your safety.

 - CDC STEADI Check for Safety Brochure – A Home Fall Prevention Checklist for Older Adults

 - CDC My Mobility Plan – A mobility planning tool to help you stay independent, safe at home, mobile in your community.